 5. Is Your Content Good Enough?

-Even with a strong site, ranking depends on how good your content is compared to what’s already ranking.
+Ranking depends on how good your content is compared to what’s already ranking.
+Before targeting a keyword, ask yourself the questions below.

 - Can I create content that’s more useful or more in-depth?